Profile

 At the University of Edinburgh, I studied a combined five-year Master's programme with courses in organic, inorganic, physical, analytical and sustainable chemistry.
 I graduated in 2015 with a 2:1 classification and a First in my Master's project.

-In my earlier years, I studied meteorology, sustainability and German courses alongside my chemistry modules.
-I also regularly practiced boxing and was a charity rep. In particular, I loved working at the Fringe Festival over the summers, where I earned the role of Assistant Box Office Manager for a major Edinburgh venue chain.
+In my earlier years, I studied meteorology, sustainability, and German courses alongside my chemistry modules.
+I also regularly practiced boxing and was a charity rep. Over the summer, I worked at the Edinburgh Fringe Festival, where I earned the role of Assistant Box Office Manager for C venues, a major festival chain.

 I spent my fourth year in Singapore on academic placement at Nanyang Technological University.
 Here, I got to work on my own major research project for the first time, making complex inorganic dyes for solar cells.
 I learnt from and worked alongside world-renowned scientists, and had the unforgettable experience of finding my bearings in a place thousands of miles from home.